itfanr/ros2-wiki/Composition.md

         ros2 run composition api_composition_cli composition composition::Listener

-Now the second shell should show repeated output for each received message.
+Now the first shell should show repeated output for each received message.

 > The demo uses hardcoded topic names and therefore you can't run `api_composition` twice.
 > But in general it would be possible to run to separate container processes and load the talker and listener into separate ones and they would still communicate with each other.